tsypuk/multicloud-diagrams/docs/docs/configuration.md

 [https://github.com/tsypuk/multicloud-diagrams](https://github.com/tsypuk/multicloud-diagrams)
 Whether you want to use the package's functionalities or contribute to its improvement, it offers a user-friendly experience, backed by an active and engaged community.

+## On-line Documentation is Dynamic and generated from Tests
+{: .d-inline-block }

+{: .highlight }
+> All the resources within this documentation, including code snippets, rendered images, and XML dumps, are compiled and generated through tests conducted during the publishing process.
+>
+This comprehensive testing not only ensures verification but also guarantees that the provided examples remain current, up-to-date, aligning seamlessly with the latest API updates and method signatures.
+>
+>Furthermore, the rendering process showcases authentic images, presenting an accurate desired output.

 ## Installation

 You can install ``multicloud-diagrams`` using ``pip``, the package manager for Python: